What's New in the Windows Developer Docs in May 2018

 App Installer files in Visual Studio

-App Installer files can now be created with Visual Studio 2017, Update 15.7.
+App Installer files can now be created with Visual Studio 2017, Update 15.7, and later versions.
 Learn how to use Visual Studio to create an App Installer file and enable automatic updates to your apps.
 If you're running into problems, see troubleshooting installation issues with the App Installer file to view common issues and solutions.

 Edge WebView control for Windows Forms and WPF applications